German Legal Research Guide

 If you know the date on which a session law was enacted (or at least the month and the year), you should be able to retrieve the full text as it was published in the Bundesgesetzblatt.
 Bear in mind that the gazette is only available in German—it is not translated into English.
 Options for accessing the Bundesgesetzblatt online and in print are listed below.

-The Georgetown Law Library has the Bundesgesetzblatt on microfiche from 1984–2007.
-The microfiche set is located on the first floor (lower level) of the Williams Library.
+The Law Library has the Bundesgesetzblatt on microfiche from 1984–2007 (first floor (lower level)).

 Consolidated Legislation (Currently in Force)